invrainbow/codeperfect/docs/content/overview/getting-started.md

 Right now CodePerfect can only open modules.
 Your project must be organized as a single module, with `go.mod` placed at the root of your workspace.

 When you open CodePerfect, it will prompt you for a directory to open.
-Please select your workspace &mdash; again, the folder with a `go.mod` at its root.
+Select your workspace &mdash; the folder with a `go.mod` at its root.

-Once your folder is opened, a red INDEXING indicator will appear in the bottom right:
+Once your folder is opened, a red INDEXING indicator will appear in the bottom
+right:

 ## Starting a Project